-The tiny blue star of The Little Engine That Could was onto something: She used a mantra to fill herself with confidence and pulled a long train up an ‘impossible’ hill.
+The tiny blue star of The Little Engine That Could was onto something: She used a mantra to fill herself with confidence and conquered an ‘impossible’ hill.
 Stanford researchers and others have since proven the efficacy of positive self-talk such as “I think I can,” in helping real-life athletes enhance performance.
 “It’s also been proven that repeating a mantra doesn’t just help you physiologically during training or a race, it can help you enjoy it at the same time,” says exercise physiologist and sports psychologist Tom Holland, author of Swim, Bike, Run, Eat.
 “It’s a win all around.”

-Holland is an Ironman athlete himself as well as a coach, and uses mantras whenever he trains and competes.
+Holland is an Ironman athlete himself as well as a coach (and TeamSnap dad!), and uses mantras whenever he trains and competes.
 For the maximum benefit, he suggests finding sayings that personally resonate and relate to your activity, along with what you may need to accomplish.
-Here are some of his favorites along with five ways to use them, to help you find your own motivating words and ace your game.
+Here are some of his favorites along with five ways to use them, to help you ace your game.

 Win Your Pre-Game